A note on the identity module in $c=0$ CFTs: Acknowledgements

 \section{Acknowledgements}

 We thank J.L.
 Jacobsen, A. Gainutdinov, L. Grans-Samuelsson, L. Liu, R. Nivesvivat, S. Ribault and R. Vasseur for useful discussions, and S. Ribault for comments on the manuscript.
+We also thank the anonymous referees from SciPost for many comments and suggestions on improving our manuscript.
 H. S. also thanks A. Gainutdinov and R. Vasseur for an early collaboration on this topic.
 Our work was supported in part by the advanced ERC grant NuQFT.